 - composite and analog RGB inputs

 Practically, they were really high-quality (for the time) and affordable small TVs with analog RGB inputs.
-As pairing the computer with one of these monitors is arguably the most authentic classic Amiga experience1, we’ll be looking at emulating this particular display in WinUAE, the premier Amiga emulator.
+As pairing the computer with one of these monitors is arguably the most authentic classic Amiga experience2, we’ll be looking at emulating this particular display in WinUAE, the premier Amiga emulator.
+Naturally, we won’t care about composite emulation at all—everybody who owned such a monitor used the much superior RGB input!

 Single vs double-scan

-A significant number of people really dislike the idea of using any kind of CRT emulation shader and prefer the look of sharp pixels.
-Well, I used to be one of them so I know, and if we’re talking about emulating 320×200 to 640×480 (S)VGA games, I would still 100% agree — even the cheapest VGA monitors used to be tack sharp, and they exhibited none of the various effects typically associated with CRT shaders (prominent scanlines, halation, bloom, etc.)
+A significant number of people really dislike the idea of using any kind of CRT emulation shader, and prefer the look of sharp rectangular pixels when playing old games on modern flat displays.
+Well, I used to be one of them so I know, and if we’re talking about emulating 320×200 to 640×480 (S)VGA games, I wouldn’t vehemently disagree (especially on 1080p displays).
+Even the cheapest VGA monitors used to be tack sharp, and they exhibited none of the various effects typically associated with CRT shaders (prominent scanlines, halation, bloom, etc.)

-Moreover, 320×200 VGA was double-scanned at a line frequency of 31 kHz (you can clearly see that on the blown up image below) so you could not notice scanlines even on 15" or 17" displays from a normal viewing distance, neither the effects of the shadow mask because of the very fine, typically 0.25-0.28 mm dot pitch.
-In any case, even 4k display wouldn’t be able to convincingly emulate the extremely subtle CRT effects of VGA monitors, so unless you have a 8k monitor, it’s best to stick to sharp bilinear or integer scaling for DOS and early Windows games.
-(And I would go even as far as saying that these characteristics of PC monitors are not even worth emulating.)
+Moreover, 320×200 VGA was double-scanned at a line frequency of 31 kHz (you can clearly see that on the blown up image below; that’s effectively a 320×400 image) so you could not really notice scanlines on 15" or even 17" displays from a normal viewing distance, neither the effects of the shadow mask because of the very fine, typically 0.25-0.28 mm dot pitch.
+Emulating the shadow mask would require 8k resolution, and unless you have a 4k display, you’ll have a hard time trying to emulate the subtle scanline effect as well, so in general it’s best and easiest to stick to sharp bilinear or integer scaling for DOS and early Windows games.

 The below photos of Commodore monitors displaying 320×200 low-res in NTSC illustrate single-scanning very well (enlarge them to inspect the details).